We have a confession.

 Beer, Wine and Cocktails

 Love beer?
 Fayetteville is heaven for beer drinkers.
-You’ll find an impressive, sometimes overwhelming selection of craft beer at Pies & Pints, Arrowhead Bike Farm, Southside Junction and Taphouse, Secret Sandwich Society, and The Grove (Secret’s upstairs pub and music venue).
+You’ll find an impressive, sometimes overwhelming selection of craft beer at Pies & Pints, Arrowhead Bike Farm, Southside Junction and Taphouse, and Secret Sandwich Society.

 The guys of Bridge Brew Works just added a beautiful outdoor patio and tasting room to their brewery which is on Nick Rahall Greenway inside the industrial park just a few minutes from downtown.
 Their award-winning beers are worth tasting, and we suspect you’ll want to fill up your growler while you visit.